 A lot of people are stuck in an anteriorly tilted hip position.
 This is where the hips tip forwards pulling the low back into a big arch leading to low back pain, hunched shoulders and butt sticking out more than a Kardashian kushion.

-While there is a range of acceptable pelvic tilt, endless days of sitting and weak abdominals tend to push past acceptable to where pain is caused.
+While there is a range of acceptable pelvic tilt, endless days of sitting and weak abdominals tend to push past acceptable to where pain is the result.
 Learning to control your low back/hip junction helps you reduce low back pain.
-It also helps you become stronger in other exercises as you learn to create a solid stack of your ribs sitting directly above your hips.
+It also helps you become stronger in other exercises as you learn to create a solid stack of ribs sitting directly above your hips.

 Here are the 2 most common errors I see when people do this exercise, and how to correct them.

 - “Losing” the low back.
-Lack of strong abs often results in the low back arching and you losing the tight brace neutral/ slightly posteriorly tilted position you want to maintain during this exercise.
+Lack of strong abs often results in the low back arching and you losing the tightly braced neutral/ slightly posteriorly tilted position you want to maintain during this exercise.
 Try to maintain contact with your low back on the ground throughout the movement, reducing your range if needed.